Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 Eating and smoking within the monastery walls are forbidden.

-Several fountains in and around the Rila Monastery will satisfy your thirst with clear, refreshing mountain waters.
+Several fountains in and around the Rila Monastery will satisfy your thirst with clear, refreshing mountain water.

-Outside the Rila Monastery walls, you’ll find the bakery, established in 1866.
-Next, two restaurants with questionable reputation will serve you food.
-A snacks shop is also available.
+Outside Rila Monastery’s walls, you’ll find the historic bakery, established in 1866.
+Next, two restaurants with questionable reputations will serve you food.
+A snack shop is also available.

-My recommendation is to try the traditional mekitsi from the bakery and eat your lunch (or maybe also dinner?) at one of the restaurants along the way.
+My recommendation is to try the traditional mekitsi from the bakery and eat your lunch at one of the restaurants along the way.

 For example, Restaurant Gorhim at the entrance of Pastra is an excellent choice.
-The cosy interior, the friendly staff, and the scrumptious Bulgarian food and wine on the menu will satisfy even the most ostentatious traveller.
+The cozy interior, the friendly staff, and the scrumptious Bulgarian food and wine on the menu will satisfy even the most ostentatious traveler.

 I love the natural surroundings and the history of this monastery, and those are such stunning frescoes!